Galser/kitchen-ec2/README.md

  ```
  cd kitchen-ec2
  ```
-- To use KitchenCI we will need AWS CLI tools, please follow [instructions from here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-Pay attention that you will need to Configure AWS CLI - e.g. have your access key and secret key defined.

 - As we are going to use KitchenCI to test our box, we need to prepare some secure way of passing credentials.
-You can provide your credentials via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, environment variables, representing your AWS Access Key and AWS Secret Key, respectively.
+You need to provide your credentials via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, environment variables, representing your AWS Access Key and AWS Secret Key, respectively.
 Note that setting your AWS credentials using either these environment variables will override the use of AWS_SHARED_CREDENTIALS_FILE and AWS_PROFILE.
 To prepare your credentials execute from command line  :
 ```
 export AWS_ACCESS_KEY_ID="anaccesskey"
 export AWS_SECRET_ACCESS_KEY="asecretkey"